 4. Set a maximum download speed

-You can also try setting a maximum downloading speed and see if it is helping in fixing the uTorrent connecting to peers or not.
+You can also try setting a maximum downloading speed and see if it helps fix the uTorrent connecting to peers.
 For this, you have to follow these steps:

 1. At first launch uTorrent client.